 Some gardeners prefer to use vermiculite rather than perlite.
 Others like perlite better.
-Its a matter of preference and matching your potting soil mix to your specific environment and planting requirements.
+It’s a matter of preference and matching your potting soil mix to your specific environment and planting requirements.

 Note – Some gardeners worry about vermiculite being potentially contaminated with asbestos, as there was a contamination issue with vermiculite insulation from Montana several decades ago.
-If you do choose to use Vermiculite, make sure to pick a brand which certifies its product as pure and free from asbestos.
+If you do choose to use Vermiculite, make sure to pick a brand that certifies its product as pure and free from asbestos.

-Perlite is generally mixed into peat moss and/or coconut coir to create potting mix.
+Perlite is generally mixed into peat moss and/or coconut coir to create the potting mix.
 The perlite aggregate is good for lowering the density of potting mix, keeping it light and fluffy.
 This characteristic lets the roots of plants access adequate oxygen and water.

 So, what plants really need perlite?
 Perlite is most needed in the soil mix of plants grown in containers.
 Plants that naturally grow in dry areas will benefit most from the addition of perlite to their potting mix.